Terkwood/BUGOUT/browser/README.md

 ## Formatting the codebase

-We use prettier to format the code for the browser:
+Install [prettier](https://prettier.io/docs/en/install.html) to format the code for the browser:

 ```sh
 prettier --write .